GuardianWang/RobotFetchMeIt/README.md

 ## Installation
 Overall, the installation is similar to [VoteNet](https://github.com/facebookresearch/votenet).
 GPU is required.
 The code is tested with Ubuntu 18.04, Python 3.7.7, PyTorch 1.4.0, CUDA 10.0 and cuDNN v7.4.

+Before installing Pytorch, make sure the machine has GPU on it.
+Check by `nvidia-smi`.
+When I ssh to the department machine, `cslab` machines has 2 GB GPU.
+We need GPU to compile PointNet++.
 First install [PyTorch](https://pytorch.org/get-started/locally/), for example through [Anaconda](https://docs.anaconda.com/anaconda/install/):
 ```bash
 conda install pytorch==1.4.0 torchvision==0.5.0 cudatoolkit=10.0 cudnn=7.6.4 -c pytorch